spestana/how-to-graduate/README.md

 * **Send a clean draft of your thesis to your committee members _at least 2 weeks prior to your defense_.** They will discuss comments with you during the second half of the defense.

+* **Submit a degree request through MyGrad**
+  * Log in to [MyGrad](https://grad.uw.edu/for-students-and-post-docs/mygrad-program/) and go to *Request Degree* > *Master*
+  * Select "MASTER OF SCIENCE IN CIVIL ENGINEERING - Civil Engineering, Major/Pathway: CIV E 0"

 * **Get your _[Master's Supervisory Committee Approval Form](https://www.grad.washington.edu/wp-content/uploads/thesis-approval-form.pdf)_ and print it out.
 Bring it with you to your thesis defense.** Your committee will need to sign it once you've passed your defense!
-  * Log in to [MyGrad](https://grad.uw.edu/for-students-and-post-docs/mygrad-program/) and go to *Request Degree* > *Master*
-  * Select "MASTER OF SCIENCE IN CIVIL ENGINEERING - Civil Engineering, Major/Pathway: CIV E 0"

 ### Submitting your "Electronic Thesis/Dissertation"
 - [Thesis formatting guidelines](https://www.grad.washington.edu/for-students-and-post-docs/thesisdissertation/etd-formatting-guidelines/)